 - Lighter Fluid

-Michael’s House understands the special needs of those individuals with a crystal meth addiction.
-The caring, knowledgeable professionals at Michael’s House help people break the cycle of drug addiction -and give them the skills to live a healthy, productive, crystal meth-free life.
-Contact Michael’s House today at 1-877-345-8494 for information about their top-notch residential drug treatment program, located at their facility in Palm Springs, California.
+Clearly, these ingredients are harmful to the body, and it is only a matter of time until there are serious health consequences.
+If you struggle with drug addiction, please know help is available.
+Michael’s House understands the special needs of individuals with a crystal meth addiction.
+The caring, knowledgeable professionals at Michael’s House helps individuals break free from the cycle of drug addiction and gives them the skills to live a healthy, productive, crystal meth-free life.